-Things are still a bit messy on the blog as I imported it from my old website.
-Links may be broken.
-Iā€™m working on it!
+Things are still a bit messy on the blog as it is imported from my old website.
+If you’ve ever done this, you know that these transitions never go as smoothly as they claim.
+A few links may still be broken.
 Thanks for your patience.

 Do you want some help with exposure compensation?